mozilla-bteam/bmo/docs/en/rst/using/tips.rst

 either you have something pertinent to say or Bugzilla requires it.
 Otherwise, you may spam people unnecessarily with bugmail.
-To take an example: a user can set up their account to filter out messages where someone just adds themselves to the CC field of a bug (which happens a lot).
-If you come along, add yourself to the CC field, and add a comment saying "Adding self to CC", then that person gets a pointless piece of mail they would otherwise have avoided.
+To take an example: a user can set up their account to filter out messages where someone just subscribes to a bug (which happens a lot).
+If you come along, subscribe to a bug, and add a comment saying "Subscribing", then that person gets a pointless piece of mail they would otherwise have avoided.

 Don't use sigs in comments.
 Signing your name ("Bill") is acceptable, if you do it out of habit, but full mail/news-style